 $ virtualenv --relocatable ENV

-This will make some of the files created by setuptools or distribute use relative paths, and will change all the scripts to use activate_this.py instead of using the location of the Python interpreter to select the environment.
+This will make some of the files created by setuptools use relative paths, and will change all the scripts to use activate_this.py instead of using the location of the Python interpreter to select the environment.

 Note: you must run this after you’ve installed any packages into the environment.
 If you make an environment relocatable, then install a new package, you must run virtualenv --relocatable again.